brajeshwar/brajeshwar.github.io/_posts/2008/2008-08-13-learn-linux-through-mailing-lists.md

----
-layout: post
-title: Learning Linux the Mailing Lists Way
+# Learning Linux the Mailing Lists Way
----

 When a new Linux stumbler decides on switching on to Linux for full-time, s/he is often marred by an array of negative thoughts which intercept his desires of doing things differently.
 However, the good news is that there are more than just a single avenue where one can gander around for help.
 These include IRCs, forums, websites/blogs, e-books, etc. But one of the best ways to learn Linux is following the so called mailing lists.